Our little community has a pond. Not a lake. A pond

 It is gorgeous — especially the lights reflecting on the water.

 I wanted to include a picture of the lights on the pond with this post.
-But, minus five degree weather is not very inviting for an outdoor photography shoot.
+But, five degree below zero weather is not very inviting for an outdoor photography shoot.
 So, here’s a picture of the pond in the summertime.
 Isn’t it pretty?

 A nearby city puts up all sorts of light displays in a city park.
 It is fun to go as a family and drive through the park to see the lights.